offscale/offscale-rfcs/[offbin] Binarise tool.md

  - All other arguments are put to the end of the command, e.g.: `npm run-script <args>`, instead of running the default
  - `--run`: explicit command to run at the end, rather than default (as ^)
  - `--arg`, `-A`: argument.
 Can be specified multiple times.
 This argument will go at the end of every run command.
 Expected to be used when you want the default runner with extra arguments provided.
+ - `--cache`: rather than ignoring everything in .gitignore, will cache entire folder

 ## Implementation detail